Back to PROJECTS

-Lifewater Canada’s response to the COVID-19 outbreak began in early March, 2020, and has focused on:
+Lifewater Canada’s response to COVID-19 began in March 2020 and has focused on:

-Education workshops: Hygiene education material was updated to include information on Covid-19.
+Education workshops: We updated education materials we use during health and hygiene workshops to include important information about COVID-19.
 Large workshops with meals were replaced with socially distant small-group training of locally influential men and women who learned effective hand-washing, how to disinfect pump handles and buckets, and how to maintain two-metre distances when possible.
-In Liberia, where memory of the Ebola epidemic is still strong, people are especially receptive.
+In Liberia, where memory of the deadly Ebola epidemic is still strong, people have been especially receptive.

 Sewing masks: Patterns for surgical masks provided by Canadian nurses were given to Lifewater teams overseas.
 Local tailors and seamstresses began sewing masks for the teams to distribute, and patterns to make more masks are being shared throughout program areas.

-Repairing Pumps: The biggest impact can be achieved for relatively low cost; repairing a broken hand pump can cost as little as $5, and putting a pump back in service reduces crowding and wait times at neighbouring wells.
-The team in Haiti continues its active pilot project, repairing about two pumps per day—that’s safe water restored to 6,000 people per week!
+Repairing Pumps: The biggest impact can be achieved for relatively low cost; repairing a broken hand pump costs an average $125.
+Putting a pump back in service reduces crowding and wait times at neighbouring wells.